analia-mok/TutsHub/readme.md

 `php artisan make:vwidget widget_name model_name` - A quick command for generating the voyager widget boilerplate.
 Not 100% perfect but does the job.
 You will have to manually add the widget to your voyager.config file

-* widget_name - Name of widget.
+* `widget_name` - Name of widget.
 Can include the 'Dimmer' or 'Widget' prefix.
-Just note that widget will appear in some of the description text.
+Just note that "widget" will appear in some of the description text.
 Easily editable
-* model_name - _Just_ the name of the model.
-Assumes that model is using the default name space `\App\`.
+* `model_name` - _Just_ the name of the model.
+Assumes that model is using the default namespace `\App\`.
 * Will be prompted for which voyager icon to use on the widget.
 Defaults to `voyager-helm`
 * Also will set a default.jpg for the widget's background